algolia/tech-writing-guidelines/guidelines/accessibility.md

 Directional terms such as left, right, up, down, above, and below are not useful for those who use screen-readers.
 If you must use directional terms, provide additional information about the location such as "title bar" or "dialog box."

-Refer to our [text style and UI guidelines](#text-style-and-ui) for information on links, headers, and images.

 ### Additional resources

 + [W3C accessibility guide](http://www.w3.org/standards/webdesign/accessibility)